mikeal/ZDAG/SPEC.md

 particular range.
 The range of this rule varies by 1 depending on the STRUCTURE_TYPE since we may need to use 0 for termination.
-This means that, in all cases, we get 254 addresses when the table is below 254, and in some cases we get the whole 255 range when the table is 255 or below.
+This means that, in all cases, we get 254 addresses when the table is below 254, and in some cases we get the whole 255 range when the table is below 255.

 This technique effectively doubles the 1 byte address space for our compresion table if you can keep the number of unique entries in